sembooooo/BaremetalPi_Learning/README.md

 who else only CORE-0 and it is the only resource we have.
 Because all the other cores are in a loop over those mailboxes.

 ### How do you command it to write ?
-simple include those instructions in the kernel.elf file and thats it.
-It will execute them one by one and will do the job for you
+simple include those instructions in the kernel.img file and thats it.
+CORE-0 will execute them one by one and will do the job for you.
+If you dont want that to write then dont ask it to write. its that simple

 ### If your KERNEL_OLD=0 ,what happens if we dont write the memory addresses in those mailboxes for CORE -1, CORE-2 ,CORE-3 ?
 Nothing catastrophic happens mostly you will end up with only one CORE and that is your CORE-0.
 You will not have multicore working.
 It will be like a single processor.